Cart Policy for USGA Senior Amateur Championships

 The USGA reserves the right to limit or suspend the use of golf carts due to inclement weather, unsafe use of the golf cart or circumstances where use of the golf cart would present a hazard to others, the course officials, the golf course or other unforeseen circumstances.
 Automotive transportation should be driven on such areas of the golf course indicated by the club or the USGA.

-If the player or the player’s caddie shows significant disregard for this policy, the player may be disqualified from the competition under Rule 33-7 (a serious breach of etiquette).
+If the player or the player’s caddie shows significant disregard for this policy, the player may be disqualified from the competition under Rule 1.2a (serious misconduct).